Difference between revisions of "Third Chimurenga" - Pindula

 |+

-The '''Third Chimurenga''' in [[Zimbabwe]] was an extensive process of of land from white commercial farmers .
-It was initiated by Zanu on July 2000under [[Robert Mugabe]] in order to repossess and redistribute land.
+The '''Third Chimurenga''' (Land Redistribution/Reform), in [[Zimbabwe]] was an extensive process of redistribution of land from white commercial farmers to local indigenous people.
+It was initiated by Zanu PF on '''15 July 2000''' under [[Robert Mugabe]] in order to repossess and redistribute land.
 The centrality of land at the heart of this scheme has resulted in the Third Chimurenga being intimately associated with the Fast Track Land Reform .

 ==Historical Background==